Climate change, A big challenge, A big opportunity for the decade.

 More than half of the world population will be in severe water stress by 2030, yet up to 50% of water supplied is lost before reaching the consumers.
 Our mission will be to solve this by monitoring & availing data on water consumption, distribution, losses and more insights.

-- Digitizing the farming value chain and improving access to technology and Knowledge, by the world’s small holder farmers through our work at UjuziKilimo aimed at efficient & sustainable resource use (Soil, Water, Land).
+2. Digitizing the farming value chain by revolutionizing access to technology and Knowledge, for the world’s small holder farmers through our work at UjuziKilimo aimed at efficient & sustainable resource use (Soil, Water, Land).

 Why it matters.